pieroproietti/get-eggs/documentation/HOWTO.md

 # How to get a colibri

-We are going to describe how to go from a minimal standard installation to a complete remasterable system using addaura.
+We are going to describe how to go from a minimal standard installation to a complete remasterable system using get-eggs.

  This procedure work on Debian (buster, bulleye, bookworm), Devuan (chimaera and daedalus), Ubuntu (bionic, focal and jammy) and Arch rolling.